quickapps/docs/en/developers/blocks-api.rst

 ===========================

 This tutorial will walk you through the creation of a simple Widget Block (Latest Articles).
-To start with, we’ll creating our block entity object, and using the tools the Blocks API provides to get our block working properly.
+To start with, we’ll be registering our block entity object and using the tools the Blocks API provides to get our block working properly.

 Registering Widget Information
 ------------------------------

 First you must notice that widgets are always defined by plugins; a widget cannot exists by its own.
-So the very first step is to create a plugin for which we’ll be creating this widget, please check the Plugins documentation for further information.
+So the very first step is to create a plugin for which we’ll be creating this widget, please check the :doc:`Plugins documentation <plugins>` for further information.

-For this example, we’ll consider **Blog** as our plugin, and we’ll be creating a widget which should display the latest X articles created in our Blog plugin, where X is a configurable integer value that users can tweak in the administration area.
+For this example, we’ll consider **Blog** as our plugin and we’ll be creating a widget which should display the latest X articles created in our Blog plugin, where X is a configurable integer value that users can tweak in the administration area.

-As mention before, a widget is just an Entity object within the "blocks" table (Block.Blocks), registering a new widget is just as easy as creating a new entity in this table, below we'll describe two ways of registering blocks:
+As mentioned before, a widget is just an Entity object within the "blocks" table (Block.Blocks), registering a new widget is just as easy as creating a new entity in this table, below we'll describe two ways of registering blocks: